mandelyoni/SuperPoint-With-Transformer-Backbone/README.md

 Yoni Mandel and Yehuda Shani
 - Technion ECE - Deep Learning Project
 - Spring 2025
-# Topics
-- Introduction
-  - Project Objective
-  - Motivation
-  - Previous Work
-- Design
-  - Structure
-  - Data
-  - Metrics for Evaluation
-- Results
-  - Inference on a few Examples
-  - Metrics Comparisson
-- Conclusion
-- Future work
-- How to run
-  - Training
-  - Running Inference
-  - Export for Evaluation
-- Ethical statement
-- References

 # Introduction
 ## Project Objective
-This project adapts and extends the MagicPoint and SuperPoint frameworks for keypoint detection and description.
-We explore improvements by integrating a transformer-based feature backbone to enhance feature representation and robustness under challenging imaging conditions.
-The system is evaluated using standard metrics such as repeatability and homography estimation correctness on the HPatches dataset.
+This project adapts and extends the MagicPoint and SuperPoint frameworks for keypoint detection.
+Descriptor computation is omitted, as inter-frame point correspondence is established through optical flow tracking.
+To enhance feature representation and improve robustness under challenging imaging conditions, we integrate a transformer-based feature extraction backbone into the detection pipeline.
+The proposed system is evaluated on the EuRoC dataset, a widely used benchmark for Visual Inertial Odometry, using established performance metrics, including repeatability and homography estimation accuracy.
 ## Motivation
 Feature detection and matching are core components in tasks like SLAM, 3D reconstruction, and image registration.
 While SuperPoint has proven highly effective, we hypothesize that a transformer-based backbone can improve its generalization and performance in scenarios with large appearance changes or geometric distortions.